kevinlin/ai-sdlc-playbook/docs/prompt-library/development/prompt-merge-request-review.md

-# GitLab Merge Request Review
+# GitLab Merge Request Review Prompt
 Perform code review on a GitLab merge rquest, add in-line comments and a summary.

 ## Prerequisites